AlexSheldrick/mipnerf_pl/README.md

 The following Mipnerf360 techniques have been ported to this fork:
 - Proposal network with 4 layers and 256 hidden units, replacing the coarse & fine stages of sampling.
 - Log linearly annealed learning rate (2e<sup>-3</sup> to 2e<sup>-5</sup>) with 512 warmup steps.
-- Outputs Pixels are conditioned on per camera embeddings to account for change in per-image light conditions and motion blur.
+- Output pixels are conditioned on per camera embeddings to account for changes in per-image lighting conditions and motion blur (Global latent optimization).
 - Network accepts real world RGB-D sensor readings (e.g. partially complete), or monocular depth prediction network outputs (e.g. Omnidata), or a composite.

 A room sized scene takes about 30 minutes to train and consistently outperforms related works, namely the standard L2 depth-loss, and loss formulations from Urban Radiance Fields [URF](https://urban-radiance-fields.github.io/) and Depth-Supervised Nerf [DS-NeRF](https://github.com/dunbar12138/DSNeRF).